 FIGURE 4

-System and hardware aspects of SDR’s impact on system requirements for IMT-2000 and systems beyond IMT-2000
+System and hardware aspects of SDR’s impact on system requirements for IMT systems

 10.1 Status of R&D

-There are several technologies that can contribute to the increasing realization of SDR’s potential especially for IMT-2000.
+There are several technologies that can contribute to the increasing realization of SDR’s potential especially for IMT systems.
 The R&D status of these technologies categorized into the aspects of hardware and system are seen below.

-It is envisaged that the use of software-defined radio in commercial wireless communications systems such as IMT-2000 and systems beyond IMT-2000 will develop gradually as hardware, software and cost-tradeoffs mature.
+It is envisaged that the use of software-defined radio in commercial wireless communications systems such as IMT systems will develop gradually as hardware, software and cost-tradeoffs mature.

 10.1.1 Hardware aspects